-The test configuration in the GeNUA laboratory includes four systems installed with the TOE.
-These are the systems ggdXXX (GeNUGate model 800), ggdXXY (GeNUGate model 400), ggdXYY (GeNUGate model 600) and ggdYYY (GeNUGate model 200).
+The test configuration in the genua laboratory includes four systems installed with the TOE.
+These are the systems genugate Version 800, genugate Version 400, genugate Version 600 and genugate Version 200.
 For those tests which need a DMZ (Secure Server Network) the DMZ is located as an alias on a consisting interface card.
-They are tested on single systems as well as HA-configurations.
+These are tested on single systems as well as HA-configurations.

 The Security Target specifies thirteen assumptions about the environment of the TOE: Assumptions A.PHYSEC, A.NOEVIL, A.ADMIN, A.SINGEN, A.POLICY, A.TIMESTMP, A.HANET, A.USER, A.TRUSTK, A.TRUSTU, A.LEGACY, A.SERVER and A.OSPF.

-A.PHYSEC, A.NOEVIL and A.POLICY are not applicable to the test environment.
+A.PHYSEC, A.NOEVIL, A.POLICY and A.USER are not applicable to the test environment.
 A.ADMIN, A.HANET, A.SINGEN, A.LEGACY, A.SERVER and A.OSPF are given in the test environment.
 A.TIMESTMP, A.TRUSTK and A.TRUSTU are given in all TOE configurations because of the properties of the environment.

 For the most part the tests are automatically running under control of the tool aegis.
-The tool also provides automatically the test results.
+The tool also provides automatic test results.
 The test procedures are executable scripts (Perl or Shell).

-The developer provides his tests respectively the scripts in a directory.
-The scripts relevant for the certification are included in the subdirectory zert.
-Beside zert there exists 38 additional subdirectories which also contain test scripts.
-Tests in zert usually contain several single tests.
-These are independent tests which are put into the context of the execution of other tests.
+The developer provides his tests, i.e. the scripts in a directory.
+They are independent tests which are put into the context of the execution of other tests.
 Thus dependencies among tests are demonstrated.
-More than 640 single tests are provided in zert.

 Every tests includes comments.
 Tests of the type auto (most of the tests) are started with an aegis-test driver.
-Integrated in their program code all scripts compare the real result with the expected result.
-The output is the status value PASS (if the real result is equal the expected one), FAIL (if the real result is not equal the expected one) or NORESULT (problems occur during runtime e.g. cable break).
-The volume of the script protocol is influenced through the AET_DEBUGLEVEL option.
+Integrated in their program code, all scripts compare the real result with the expected one.
+The output is the status value PASS (if the real result is equal the expected one), FAIL (if the real result is not equal the expected one), NORESULT (problems occur during runtime e.g. cable break) or ABORT.
+The detail of the script protocol can be adjusted.
 Test of the type manual needs manual interventions, which is documented in the description of the script.

-Using the test scripts the developer automatically ensures for the most part that the entrance conditions and the dependencies between tests are considered.
-Therefore the responsibility for the correct testing is transferred to the developer.
+Using the test scripts the developer automatically ensures for the most tests that the pre-conditions and the dependencies between tests are considered.